 Moving into our new home was a delight.
 On clear days the views across the sea and the bay were breathtaking.
 I thought about how lucky I was.

-Gravity is supposed to be such a weak force but it seems to have an enormous effect on my climbing this hill and getting home.
+Gravity is supposed to be such a weak force but it seems to have an enormous effect on my walking uphill and getting home.

 Having turned 50, after years of wearing and tearing my body through running, my knees and hips were suffering with, what I thought to be, normal aches and pains.
 Understandable.